adobe/phased-testing/README.md

 A configuration check is done in the beginning.
 The phased test steps are checked and their arguments are compared to the number of data providers + the injected data provider for phased tests.
 If the number of arguments does not correspond to the total number of data providers, a `PhasedTestConfigurationException` is thrown right at the beginning.

+## Known Issues and Limitations
+In this chapter we will share the functionalities that yet need to be implemented or fixed in the Phased Testing system.
+In most cases these issues are items which have not yet been tested, and we yet do not know or have not specified how they should work when we are in a phased execution.

+### Parallel Testing
+For now, we do not know how parallel execution will work with phased tests.
+So ideally it is best to be avoided in this context.

+### Retry Mechanisms
+For now, we have not come around to deciding how retry should work in the case of phased tests.
+By default, we deactivate them on the phased tests unless the user specifically chooses to activate them by setting the system property `PHASED.TESTS.RETRY.DISABLED` to false.

 ## Release Notes
 ### 7.0.9-SNAPSHOT
 - Upgraded to TestNG 7.5